PrestaShop/prestashop-specs/back-office/orders/orders/Create new order.md

 Orders > Orders > Add new / edit order

 As a merchant, when I want to add an Order manually in my Shop.

-2) Search for a customer:
-This search bar allows to find a customer. (you can search if you tape 4 letters minimum)
+Creating a new order is divided in 6 steps:

+- Customer selection
+- Customers' old orders and carts
+- Order cart
+- Vouchers
+- Address
+- Payment and status configuration

+## I. Customer selection

+The search
-    -       If you don’t find a customer : a notification “No customers found” appears
+If you don’t find a customer : a notification “No customers found” appears
 If you find a customer (or several) this section appears with the customers matching with your search.

-1) Details button
+2) Details button
 You can click on Details button you will have a pop up with an iframe of the customer details available in  settings > customer settings > customers
      2) Choose button
 If you click on Choose button the page content is transformed :